HemantaRajbanshi/Promptpix-Image-Generator-/README.md

 # PromptPix 🖼️✨

 PromptPix is a modern web application that provides powerful AI-powered image generation and editing tools.
-Transform your creative process with text-to-image generation, image upscaling, uncropping, background removal, and more.
+Transform your creative process with text-to-image generation, background removal, and comprehensive image editing.

 ## 🎮 Demo